HKH515/VLN56/README.md

 ![SearchScientist](https://github.com/HKH515/VLN56/blob/qt/Images/Search_ComputerScientist.jpg?raw=true)

-To search for a computer scientist simply choose Computer Scientist in the dropdown box and click on the search button and a search field will appear at the bottom of the program window.
+To search for a computer scientist the user can choose Computer Scientist in the dropdown box and then clicks on the search button.
+A search field will appear at the bottom of the program window.
 The search is sorted by Name, Birth Year, Death Year, Sex, Profession and Description and once one has been chosen, the user can search by a certain substring.
 In the example below, the user chooses to search by Name and puts the name Ada in the substring.

 ![SearchAda](https://github.com/HKH515/VLN56/blob/qt/Images/Search_Ada.jpg?raw=true)